-You can use the snowballing method on a variety of debts including overdrafts and personal loans.
+You can use the above method on a variety of debts including overdrafts and personal loans.
 But bear in mind, with personal loans, payments are not flexible and monthly payments are usually fixed – so you won't be able to pay more than this.

 Whatever your reason, if you’re struggling with any kind of debt, it’s a good idea to talk to a free debt charity such as StepChange or Citizens Advice.

 *Representative example: If you spend £1,200 at a purchase interest rate of 20.9% pa (variable) your representative rate will be 20.9% APR (variable).

 ** Representative example: If you spend £1,200 at a purchase interest rate of 6.45% pa (variable) your representative rate will be 6.4% APR (variable).

 All credit cards are subject to status and terms and conditions.
 Over 18s, UK residents only.
 Terms and conditions apply.
 See MoneySuperMarket.com for further information.

 MoneySuperMarket is a credit broker - this means we'll show you products offered by lenders.
 We never take a fee from customers for this broking service.
 Instead we are usually paid a commission by the lenders - though the size of that payment doesn't affect how we show products to customers.

 PLEASE NOTE: THE INFORMATION IN THIS ARTICLE WAS CORRECT AT THE TIME OF WRITING.
 ANY RATES OR DEALS MENTIONED IN THIS ARTICLE WERE AVAILABLE AT THAT TIME, BUT MAY NO LONGER BE ON OFFER.